-However, just like you I was curious about what uses more electricity – AC or a fan?
-I wanted to know not only which uses more but by how much.
+I love using the air conditioning at home and, just like you, was curious about what uses more electricity – AC or a fan.
+I wanted to know not just which one uses more but by how much.

 So I decided to do real-world measurements and show you which of the two draws the most power.
-I was blown away by what I discovered!
+I was pretty darn surprised by what I found!

 Why I made my own measurements

 Have you tried figuring out power specifications for air conditioners or fans?
 If so, you have my sympathy!
 It’s often a pointless, time-wasting, and confusing process.
 Even worse, if you find listed specs they’re often not correct.
 I decided to find out for myself what I was dealing with.

 Unfortunately, when searching for power consumption data from manufacturers you’ll find it’s either totally unavailable or somewhat incorrect (based on theoretical estimates).
 I don’t want to rely on estimates.

 It’s rather frustrating to find out that very few if any air cooling product manufacturers offer decent specifications.
 Most have little to none available in my research.